jensmcatanho/iris/examples/ObjectInstantiation/README.md

 ![Scene with no objects](http://jeancatanho.com/wp-content/uploads/sites/3/2017/07/Scene.png "Scene with no objects")

 Let's make our scene more interesting by adding a plane to it.
-We'll need to add a light source (See Point Lights) as well so that the floor is illuminated and, therefore, visible.
+We'll need to add a light source (See Point Lights) as well, so that the floor is illuminated and, therefore, visible.
 Furthermore, all objects need to have a material (See Materials) attached so the tracer knows how their surface interacts with light.

 ```lua
 ---- Plane